 Shifting from storefronts to browser windows, more customers are shopping online instead of in-store.
 Many prefer online shopping for the affordability, convenience, and accessibility.
 Customers now make over half of their purchases online.
 In 2016, total e-commerce sales reached $394.9 billion, or 11.7% of total retail sales, up 15.6% over 2015.

 With the continual rise of online shopping, e-commerce retailers need to provide customers with a seamless shopping experience.
 Test and evaluate your website for any obstacles or pain points that prevent customers from making a purchase.
-By understanding customers’ needs and frustrations at each stage of their purchasing path, your business can reduce lost sales and maximize revenue.
+By understanding and mapping out customers’ needs and frustrations at each stage of their purchasing path, your business can reduce lost sales and maximize revenue.

 Awareness: Poor Site Navigation